justinmimbs/timezone-data/README.md

 This Elm package contains time zone data from the [IANA Time Zone Database][tzdb] for using with `elm/time`.

-The `elm/time` library provides a `Posix` type for representing a date and time.
+The `elm/time` library provides a `Posix` type for representing an instant in time.
 To extract human-readable parts from a `Posix` time requires a `Time.Zone`.
 This library provides such `Time.Zone` data.

 ## Examples